national-data-platform/ndp-documentation/docs/general/about.md

 # What is the National Data Platform ?

-The National Data Platform, or NDP, is a federated and extensible data ecosystem to promote collaboration, innovation, and equitable use of data on top of existing cyberinfrastructure capabilities.
+The National Data Platform, or NDP, is a federated and extensible data ecosystem to promote collaboration, innovation, and use of data on top of existing cyberinfrastructure capabilities.

 <img src="../images/main-hub.png" style="border: 2px solid black;">